History of Power Electronics

 Power electronics refers to technology that converts and controls electric power using semiconductor devices for electric power.
 Especially for a decarbonized society, it is important to use up electricity well.
 For that purpose, it is necessary to improve the energy utilization efficiency, and the important point is how to improve the control efficiency.

 The term "power electronics" first appeared in 1973.
-This is a paper entitled "Power Electronics-Emerging from Limbo" presented by William E. Newell at the Institute of Electrical and Electronics Engineers (IEEE).
-Until then, there were technologies related to electric power generation and control such as motors and thyristors.
+The power electronics is a paper entitled "Power Electronics-Emerging from Limbo" presented by William E. Newell at the Institute of Electrical and Electronics Engineers (IEEE).
+Until then, there were technologies related to electric power generation and control, such as motors and thyristors.
 However, it can be said that this was the time when the concept of integrated handling of electric power, electronics, and control was born.
 Power engineers didn't know about electronics, and electronics engineers didn't know about power control.
 Newell suggested that it was important to fill that gap.

 After the concept of power electronics was born, the control efficiency of electric power came to be noticed, and it is now a keyword to support a decarbonized society.